Social Work

 The master of social work (MSW) at Fairfield University focuses on the promotion of social justice and social change on behalf of individuals, families, groups, organizations, and communities.
 Fairfield’s MSW is a clinical specialist program.
 Clinical social workers have specialized knowledge and skills in the prevention, assessment, diagnosis, treatment, and evaluation of emotional, mental, and behavioral health problems.
 Clinical social workers provide services in a variety of settings including private practice, hospitals, community mental health, primary care, and agencies.

 Fairfield offers tracks of study including a two-year, full-time program, and for graduates of a Council on Social Work Education (CSWE) accredited bachelor of social work (BSW) program, the advanced standing two-semester, full-time program.
 In addition to the full time programs, students have the opportunity to complete their MSW education with a part-time 3-or 4- year option.
 Fairfield's MSW curriculum is offered in a low residency format with synchronous online live classes and with an in-person residency component 2-3 times a semester.
-The MSW is a widely recognized degree that prepares students to enter a profession which offers diverse potential career opportunities and the opportunity to work in a range of settings including schools and educational settings, child welfare agencies, community mental health centers, hospitals and medical settings, nonprofit organizations, addition treatment centers, correctional facilities and law enforcement, government agencies and advocacy organizations, international settings, private practice, geriatric facilities as well as many other diverse settings of practice.
+The MSW is a widely recognized degree that prepares students to enter a profession which offers diverse potential career opportunities and the opportunity to work in a range of settings including schools and educational settings, child welfare agencies, community mental health centers, hospitals and medical settings, nonprofit organizations, addiction treatment centers, correctional facilities and law enforcement, government agencies and advocacy organizations, international settings, private practice, geriatric facilities as well as many other diverse settings of practice.

 Fairfield's MSW program has been awarded initial accreditation through 2029 by CSWE.
 In its review, the Commission found that the program was in full compliance with all accreditation standards and educational policies and granted accreditation for eight years.
 All students admitted to the MSW program will graduate from an accredited social work program and are eligible to apply for social work licensure in any state in the United States.
 Fairfield University has a highly qualified and accomplished faculty in the field of social work, with all faculty members holding the highest clinical level of licensure and sharing a commitment to excellence in education and practice.
 The faculty also has achieved national and international recognition through published works, research presentations, service to the profession and society, and a commitment to advancing the field and addressing societal needs.